19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting Procedures/Alchemy Based Spellcasting.md

 		1. A sterile container, usually a [Glass Vial](../../../Items%20and%20Gear/Gear/10%20Coins/Glass%20Vial.md).
 		2. Purified water and the [Mythril](../../Mythril.md) powder required for the [Spell Level](../../Spells/Spell%20Level.md).
 			1. An [Alchemist Kit](../../../Items%20and%20Gear/Gear/50%20Coins/Alchemist%20Kit.md) or similar is required to achieve purification.
-		3. The ingredients required for the *Elixir*.
-			1. They must be harvested fresh to be effective.
 	2. Each *Elixir* takes a [Delve Round](../../../Game%20Procedures/Core%20Procedures/Round.md#Delve%20Round) to brew.
 2. On your [Turn](../../../Game%20Procedures/Core%20Procedures/Turn.md), you can take a [Slow Action](../../../Game%20Procedures/Core%20Procedures/Action.md#Slow%20Action) to imbibe an *Elixir* and cast its spell as if you had access to [Word Based Spellcasting](Word%20Based%20Spellcasting.md).
 	1. *To clarify: This works with the [Ready](../../../Game%20Procedures/Combat/Reaction.md#Ready) action.*